 1. A satellite operating in SSF mode broadcasts an SSF indication and supported PLMN ID(s) in SIB1.

 2. At a time T1, a UE that supports SSF mode selects a PLMN indicated in SIB1, obtains an RRC Connection and sends a NAS Attach Request or Registration Request as for Release 17/18.
 The UE also includes an indication of SSF capability.
 The MME/AMF will reject the Attach or Registration if the SSF indication is not included.
 The rest of the Attach or Registration procedure occurs as for Release 17/18.
 If the UE needs to transfer data over UP or transfer SIP media data, the UE establishes PDN connection(s) or PDU session(s) and, for SIP media, performs an IMS Registration.
 All UE interactions are with the RAN, CN and Endpoint proxy in the satellite and do no involve any other ground based entities.

-Editor's note: There may be new impacts for support of security and subscription data for a Registration, Attach or IMS Registration which will be defined later in clause 6.19.2.2.
+Support of security and subscription data for a Registration, Attach or IMS Registration is described in clause 6.19.2.2.

 3. The UE instigates one or more MO transactions to the satellite on board CN.
 Existing 3GPP procedures in Release 17/18 are used without change.
 The on board CN forwards MO transaction data and protocol and signalling information applicable to the remote endpoint(s) to the endpoint proxy which stores this and returns any responses to the UE necessary to ensure correct operation of transport and application protocols.
 The endpoint proxy may also return preconfigured application level messages to a user of the UE to clarify SSF operation.
 For example, a preconfigured voice message may indicate an expected delay in forwarding MO transactions to the remote endpoint(s) and may further indicate a later time when MT transaction responses may be received back at the UE from the remote endpoint(s).
 The endpoint proxy may also request and obtain the location of the UE (e.g. location at time T1).

 4. Shortly before the UE will lose satellite coverage; the satellite performs a NAS Detach or De-registration of the UE.
 If satellite coverage is lost before this can occur, the UE and onboard satellite CN each perform a local Detach or local De-registration.
 If ISL is supported and another satellite becomes available to the UE before coverage is lost, the satellite can transfer UE state and ongoing transaction information to the new satellite using ISL and instigate UE handover.
 Preventing a UE attempting handover or cell change to a new satellite when ISL is not supported can be supported without new impact by broadcasting a different TA from each satellite and prohibiting UE access to other TAs.